 The safety measure that doesn’t allow you to close the butterfly doors until you align the blade perfectly is what you get with Vikings Blade The Chieftain Safety Razor.

-Most razors don’t have this handy feature.
-This product is made from only the finest heavy duty Swedish materials and is extra coated with chrome.
+Most safety razors don’t have this handy feature.
+This product is made from only the finest heavy-duty Swedish materials and is extra coated with chrome.

-These material make it heavier and more durable.
+These materials make it heavier and more durable.
 To kick-start, your usage of this safety razor, the manufacturer provides you with a set of American-made platinum coated blades.

-Once you are done with one blade, it won’t take you more than five seconds to change it and load a new one.
+Once you are done with a single blade, it won’t take you more than five seconds to change it and load a new one.

 This is made possible due to the advanced head with the cut-minimizing system.
 Beginners will find an easy-to-follow guide with simple instructions very useful.